uraimo/SwiftyGPIO/README.md

 ## Examples

-Examples for different boards are available in the *Examples* directory.
+Examples for different boards are available in the *Examples* directory, you can just start from there modifying one of those.

 The following example, built to run on the C.H.I.P. board, shows the current value of all the GPIO0 attributes, changes direction and value and then shows again a recap of the attributes: